Inflect logo

 Network & Connectivity Ecosystem

-The U.S. boasts the most mature and dense connectivity ecosystem in the world.
-Colocation facilities provide access to a massive number of networks, ensuring optimal routing and resilience for any workload.
+The U.S. boasts the most diverse and dense connectivity landscape on the planet.
+Its carrier-neutral facilities provide access to a vast ecosystem of networks, ensuring optimal routing and resilience for any workload.

-Direct Cloud On-Ramps: Over 111 dedicated cloud on-ramps provide direct, low-latency connections into 54 distinct cloud regions as of September 2025.
-Major public clouds with a significant presence include AWS, Google Cloud (GCP), Microsoft Azure, Alibaba Cloud, IBM Cloud, and Oracle Cloud.
+Direct Cloud On-Ramps: Over 111 dedicated cloud on-ramps are available, as of September 2025, offering direct, low-latency connections to 54 global cloud regions.
+Major public clouds with a significant presence include AWS, Alibaba Cloud, Microsoft Azure, Google Cloud (GCP), IBM Cloud, and Oracle Cloud.

 Power Analysis

-Power infrastructure in the United States is generally reliable, though costs and grid composition vary significantly by region.
+Power infrastructure in the United States is reliable and capable of supporting massive hyperscale and enterprise deployments, although costs and grid composition vary significantly by region.

-Average Cost Of Power: The national average for industrial electricity is approximately $0.07/kWh as of Q2 2025.
-This competitive rate, especially in certain states with abundant energy resources, makes large-scale deployments economically viable.
-The national power mix consists of roughly 60% fossil fuels (primarily natural gas), 19% nuclear, and 22% renewables.
+Average Cost Of Power: The national average for industrial electricity is approximately $0.07/kWh, as of Q2 2025.
+This competitive rate helps control operating expenses for power-intensive infrastructure.
+The grid mix consists of roughly 60% fossil fuels (primarily natural gas), 19% nuclear, and 22% renewables.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Many states offer compelling tax incentives to attract data center investment.
-These programs often provide multi-year exemptions from sales and use taxes on equipment, software, and electricity, significantly lowering both initial capital expenditures and ongoing operational costs.
+Tax Advantage For Data Centers: Numerous states offer compelling tax incentives specifically for data center operators and tenants.
+These programs often provide exemptions from sales and use taxes on equipment, software, and electricity purchases, significantly lowering both capital and operational costs.

 Natural Disaster Risk

-Key natural hazards to evaluate based on location include:
+Key natural hazards vary by location but nationally include:

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business